holoviz/panel/doc/tutorials/basic/index.md

 🥳 Congrats.
 You have now acquired the *basic* skills required to build a wide range of Panel apps.
 You are now a *Panel Hero*.

-The recommended next steps are to check out the the *apps* on the *Apps* tab above, check out the *topics* on the *Topics* tab above and start using Panel for real.
+The recommended next steps are to check out the the *apps* on the *Apps* tab above and start using Panel for real.

 When you are ready to acquire the skills to build larger and more complex apps then check out the [Intermediate Tutorials](../intermediate/index.md).